Updated on August 13, 2021

 In a typical real estate purchase and sale transaction, a third party usually assists the parties perform the terms of the agreement.
 This third party is known as escrow.
 The next couple of blogs will discuss the role and function of an escrow agent.
 This first blog defines escrow and the scope of its agency, and the second will discuss escrow’s duties and liabilities.

-Our attorneys at Schorr Law have a great deal of experience with real estate matters and disputes.
-To see if you qualify for a free 30-minute consultation, contact us today!
+Our real estate attorneys Los Angeles at Schorr Law have a great deal of experience with real estate matters and disputes.
+To see if you qualify for a free 30-minute consultation, contact Los Angeles purchase sales dispute lawyers today!

 By Randy Aguirre, esq.